THE DATA BEHIND THE BOOK — ORDER DELAY, DENY, DEPOSE — $11.95 →

 The Prior Authorization Machine

-Medicare Advantage prior authorization requests submitted annually, 2019–2024.
-Growing every year.
+Medicare Advantage prior authorization requests and denial rates, 2019–2024

 Source: CMS Medicare Advantage Prior Authorization Data.